-This is the foundation level of training and is accredited by the BPA.
-This course leads to a Certificate in Action Methods and while not a licence to practice as a psychodramatist, combined with other therapeutic training will enable you to enhance that skill base so that you will be able to safely utilise this new learning in your practice with clients.
+The Certificate course leads to a Certificate of Attendance and is not a qualification to practice as a Psychodramatist.
+When combined with other therapeutic training, completion of the course may enable you to enhance your skill base so that you will be able to safely utilise this new learning in your practice with clients.

 The Course Requirements: